jundalisay/superb/content/en/research/kepler/harmony/book-5/appendix.md

 the nature of minds, I showed that since a circle divided geometrically by inscribing the plane figures defines the harmonic proportions truly and appropriately, by comparison of the parts with the whole, there­ fore, by a particular line of essential reasoning the circle must exist in minds, formally and in the abstract, not only in respect of matter, but also in a way in respect of actual quantity, materially considered.
 Hence as well as the circle the harmonies also exist in minds, and this is the reason why minds are moved by harmonies.
 But all this was only in a general way, and no plea followed for the division of the mind into special faculties.
 Such, therefore, is the position in regard to hu­ man minds.

-As far as celestial motions are concerned, Ptolemy compares the zodiac with a musical system or scale in Chapter VIII of his Book III, and the actual consonances with the aspects of the planets in Book IX.
-Here I have shown the particulars in which the theory of aspects in Ptolemy is defective, and how by reestablishing the number of the aspects on one hand and of the consonances on the other there even­ tually appears a natural and causal connection between the two.
-How­ ever, this is the true subject matter of my Book IV, especially of Chap­ ters IV, V, and VI.
-In Chapter X Ptolemy produces a sort of melody from the motion of a planet from east to west; in Chapter XI he pro­ duces the kinds of music from the true motion of the planets upwards and downwards;**® in Chapter XII he produces the variety of the mu­ sical tones from their motion from side to side of the equator; and in Chapter XIII he produces the different tetrachords of the system from the various configurations of the planets with the Sun.
-I have shown that in these four chapters Ptolemy runs riot in using poetic or rhetorical comparisons, since what he compares are not real ob­ jects in the heaven, with the exception of a small part of Chapter XI, which I wish to be consigned to the last three chapters on account of the affinity of their subject matter.
+As far as celestial motions are concerned, Ptolemy compares the zodiac with a musical system or scale in Chapter VIII of his Book III, and the actual consonances with the aspects of the planets in Book 9.

+Here I have shown the particulars in which the theory of aspects in Ptolemy is defective, and how by reestablishing the number of the aspects on one hand and of the consonances on the other there eventually appears a natural and causal connection between the two.

+However, this is the true subject matter of my Book IV, especially of Chapters IV, V, and VI.
+In Chapter X Ptolemy produces a sort of melody from the motion of a planet from east to west; in Chapter XI he produces the kinds of music from the true motion of the planets upwards and downwards;**® in Chapter XII he produces the variety of the musical tones from their motion from side to side of the equator;

+In Chapter 13, he produces the different tetrachords of the system from the various configurations of the planets with the Sun.

+I have shown that in these four chapters Ptolemy runs riot in using poetic or rhetorical comparisons, since what he compares are not real objects in the heaven, with the exception of a small part of Chapter 11 which I wish to be consigned to the last three chapters on account of the affinity of their subject matter.

 I have also shown that here there is partly a comparison between things which are incompatible, as the nature of what is compared proclaims, and partly things which cor­ respond in all their branches do so merely accidentally, but do not agree by the necessity of any cause.

 So far, therefore, there is nothing or very little which agrees with my celestial harmonies.
-However, Ptolemy’s following Chapter, XIV, raises the question, in terms of what primary numbers can the sounds of the musical system or scale be compared with the primary spheres in the planetary system.
-Here I have shown that for Ptolemy and the Pythagoreans the comparison was im­ possible in their conventional astronomy, though I have attempted to devise something which agrees with the Ptolemaic principles, so that in this way a suggestion of their coherence might be supplied by the bare title.
-I have also shown that, since the primary spheres depend on their quantities, no less than strings on their lengths, the comparison should have been instituted in accordance with the quan­ tities, even though the proportion of the spheres is extremely repug­ nant to the proportion of the consonant strings.
-However, at the beginning of my Book V I have also renewed from my Mysterium Cos- mographicum in corrected form the causal or archetypal link between the spheres of the world and the five regular solids.
+However, Ptolemy’s following Chapter 14, raises the question in terms of what primary numbers can the sounds of the musical system or scale be compared with the primary spheres in the planetary system.

+Here I have shown that for Ptolemy and the Pythagoreans the comparison was impossible in their conventional astronomy, though I have attempted to devise something which agrees with the Ptolemaic principles, so that in this way a suggestion of their coherence might be supplied by the bare title.

+I have also shown that, since the primary spheres depend on their quantities, no less than strings on their lengths, the comparison should have been instituted in accordance with the quantities, even though the proportion of the spheres is extremely repugnant to the proportion of the consonant strings.
+However, at the beginning of my Book V I have also renewed from my Mysterium Cosmographicum in corrected form the causal or archetypal link between the spheres of the world and the five regular solids.

-Ptolemy’s Chapter XV asks how the proportions of the planets’ own mo­ tions can be derived through numbers, but the text is missing.
-I have, there­ fore, shown the same as in the preceding chapter.
-As to the rest, I have presented for consideration the fact that here, 1500 years ago, Ptolemy would have set about handling the subject matter belonging to my Book V, if he had been able to through his own astronomy.
-Thus I, in the corrected astronomy, which keeps the true and simple motions of the planets, eliminating apparent motions, which depend on op­ tical illusions, have shown that in the heaven according to true and genuine quantitative reasoning, and based on measurement, but not by mere trivial interpretation of symbols, there are all the harmonic proportions, the kinds of harmonies, the musical system or scale, and
+Ptolemy’s Chapter XV asks how the proportions of the planets’ own motions can be derived through numbers, but the text is missing.
+I have, therefore, shown the same as in the preceding chapter.
+As to the rest, I have presented for consideration the fact that here, 1500 years ago, Ptolemy would have set about handling the subject matter belonging to my
+Book V, if he had been able to through his own astronomy.

+Thus I, in the corrected astronomy, which keeps the true and simple motions of the planets, eliminating apparent motions, which depend on optical illusions, have shown that in the heaven according to true and genuine quantitative reasoning, and based on measurement, but not by mere trivial interpretation of symbols, there are all the harmonic proportions, the kinds of harmonies, the musical system or scale, and